odoo/documentation/project/advanced/claim_issue.rst

 For example, as an IT company offering the implementation of your software, you might have to deal with customers emails experiencing technical problems.
-Odoo offers the opportunity to create dedicated support projects which automatically generate tasks upon receiving an customer support email.
+Twenty20 offers the opportunity to create dedicated support projects which automatically generate tasks upon receiving an customer support email.
 This way, the issue can then be assigned directly to an employee and can be closed more quickly.